AnneEberhard/kempeUndCo_backend/README.txt

 WITH REGARD TO ACCOUNTS/USERS
-username ist mandatory due to DRF admin basis, but will be automatically generated if the user is created in the frontend. if the user is created in the backend, choose a username that is not yet existent
+username ist mandatory due to DRF admin basis, but will be automatically generated if the user is created in the frontend. if the user is created in the backend, choose a username that is not yet existent all interaction with frontend users is in the frontend (activation infos, reset passwort etc.) added two family possibilities for user to be assigned to - regard the frontend later on